 A Abort behavior upon transaction termination When set and a transaction experiencing one of the faults listed in this section is terminated, an abort or bus error is returned to the client device.
 When clear, such a transaction is completed successfully with RAZ/WI behavior so that the client does not receive an error condition.
 This configuration exists only for stage 1.
-The termination behavior of stage 2 is abort, as though an implied $A == 1$.
-An SMMU might only implement abort termination (with no RAZ/WI support) and indicate this behavior through the SMMU_IDR0 .TERM_MODEL flag.
+The termination behavior of stage 2 is abort, as though an implied A == 1.
+An SMMU might only implement abort termination (with no RAZ/WI support) and indicate this behavior through the SMMU_IDR0.TERM_MODEL flag.
 For these implementations, configuring CD.A == 0 renders the CD ILLEGAL.
 The A flag has no effect on faults arising from ATS Translation Requests, which do not support RAZ/WI behavior.
 R Record event When set, the detection of the fault is recorded in the event log.
 When clear, the fault record is suppressed.
 This field only suppresses a fault record if $S == 0$ and if the fault is of one of the four Translation-related faults.

-S Stall upon fault When set, an incoming transaction experiencing one of the four Translation- related faults is stalled.
+S Stall upon fault

+When set, an incoming transaction experiencing one of the four Translation-related faults is stalled.
 No response is given to the transaction until software issues a resume or terminate command, whereupon the transaction is either retried or terminated.
 The stall is always reported and the R bit is ignored.

 Configuration or faults not arising during stage 1 or stage 2 translation cause the transaction to be terminated, regardless of the setting of this bit.

 When clear, an incoming transaction experiencing a fault is terminated immediately in a manner according to A.

-Translation Requests, for which a R == W == 0 response is given, see section 3.9.1.
+The CD.S flag has no effect on Translation-related faults arising from ATS Translation Requests, for which a R == W == 0 response is given, see section 3.9.1 ATS interface.